Nwoye-Ezekiel/risevest-test/README.md

 # Project overwiew

-Rise Vest gave me this project as part of their screening process as a frontend coding exam.
-With the Figma design URL provided, I developed the RiseVest landing page.
-I made every effort to ensure that the implementation was as pixel-perfect as possible.
+This is a technical assessment by Risevest which is to implement the landing page of the company.
+I ensured that the implementation was as pixel-perfect as possible.
 It has animations, is mobile and desktop responsive, and has a functional mobile navigation menu, among other things.
-It was an intriguing experience for me because I had to push myself to produce outstanding work while also meeting the deadline.
+It was an intriguing experience for me because I had to push myself to produce an outstanding work while also meeting the deadline.

 #### References